Bytes and Bits

 Riley Martinez

-For me, the real strength was Media Literacy, but I see what you mean about Critical Thinking.
+For me, the real strength was Critical Thinking, but I see what you mean about Information Design.

 Harper Davis